Pac-12 picks MGM executive Kliavkoff as next commissioner - WTMJ

 The Pac-12 has already been staging its men’s and women’s basketball tournaments in Las Vegas, and its football championship is set to be held at Allegiant Stadium for the first time this season.

-Kliavkoff said he has three priorities when he formally takes over as commissioner in July.
+Kliavkoff said he has three priorities when he formally takes over as commissioner July 1.

 “First, we will protect and support our student-athletes.
 Second, we will make decisions to optimize revenue for our member institutions, including renegotiating our media distribution deals.
 And third, we will do everything we can at the conference level to make our teams more competitive in revenue-generating sports, especially football,” he said.